DataDog/hiring-engineers/answers.md

 * Alerting threshold of 800
 * And also ensure that it will notify you if there is No Data for this query over the past 10m.

-See the configutation of my monitor below:
+See the configuration of my monitor below:

 ![ScreenShot](img/monitor1.JPG)